-8.8 LKU
+8.8 LKU and ICL

-As a final piece of related work, we briefly mention our earlier work on the proof system LKU [LM11].
+Finally, we briefly mention two pieces of our own related work.
+In [LM11] we presented LKU, a unified, focused proof system.
 LKU extends our understanding of what is possible in focused proof systems and it provides generalized criteria for cut-elimination and completeness.
 We also formulated a mixed intuitionistic-classical logic as a fragment of LKU in which intuitionistic connectives can join classical subformulas, but not vice versa.
-This limitation was due to the fact that polarization in LKU, like in LC, is based on fundamentally classical principles and thus did not provide for the full inclusion of the intuitionistic connectives.
+This limitation was due to the fact that polarization in LKU is based on fundamentally classical principles and thus did not provide for the full inclusion of the intuitionistic connectives.